-Article 35 The Supreme Court of Cyprus
+Article 34 The Supreme Court of Cyprus

 - 1. The Supreme Court of Cyprus shall count an equal number of judges from each <component state> among its members.
-The Presidential Council shall appoint the judges, for a renewable term of office of seven years, in accordance with criteria and procedures stipulated in a special majority law which shall also fix the number of judges. - The Supreme Court shall have exclusive jurisdiction over disputes between the <component states> and between one or both <component states> and the <common state> and between organs of the <common state>. - 3.
+The Presidential Council shall appoint the judges, for a renewable term of office of seven years, in accordance with criteria and procedures stipulated in a special majority law which shall also fix the number of judges. - 2.
+The Supreme Court shall have exclusive jurisdiction over disputes between the <component states> and between one or both <component states> and the <common state>. - 3.
 The Supreme Court shall have exclusive jurisdiction to determine the validity of any <common state> or <component state> law under this Constitution or any question that may arise from the precedence of Constitutional laws.
 Upon request of <component state> courts or other <common state> or <component state> authorities it may do so in the form of a binding opinion. - 4.
-The Supreme Court shall be the appeals court in all other disputes on matters which involve the interpretation of the Foundation Agreement, this Constitution, <common state> laws (including administrative decisions of the <common state>), or treaties binding upon Cyprus.

-- 5. The Supreme Court shall have primary criminal jurisdiction over offences against violations of <common state> law where provided by <common state> legislation. - 6.
+The Supreme Court shall be the appeals court in all other disputes on matters which involve the interpretation of the Foundation Agreement, this Constitution, <common state> laws (including administrative decisions of the <common state>), or treaties binding upon Cyprus.15 - 5.
+The Supreme Court shall have primary criminal jurisdiction over offences against <common state> law where provided by <common state> legislation. - 6.
 If a deadlock arises in one of the institutions of the <common state> preventing the taking of a decision without which the <common state> or its institutions could not properly function, or the absence of which would result in a substantial default on the obligations of Cyprus as a member of the European Union, the Supreme Court may, upon application of a member of the Presidential Council, the President or Vice-President of either Chamber of Parliament, or the Attorney-General or the Deputy Attorney-General, take an ad interim decision on the matter, to remain in force until such time as a decision on the matter is taken by the institution in question.
-In so acting, the Supreme Court shall exercise appropriate restraint. - 7.
-The Supreme Court shall decide on the organization of its work.
-If it chooses to divide itself into Chambers for the treatment of certain cases, such Chambers shall always include an equal number of judges from each <component state>. - 8.
-The Supreme Court shall strive to reach its decisions by consensus and issue joint judgments of the Court.
-However, all decisions of the Supreme Court may be taken by simple majority.
+In so acting, the Supreme Court shall exercise appropriate restraint.